gretarmark/gretarmark.github.io/_posts/2023-12-13-LinearAlgebra-Review.md

 When having a linear model of a system, you can apply linear algebra on it and it's much easier to solve than nonlinear algebra.
 I want this post to be a review of Linear Algebra including definitions and examples.

+The following notes are from Roy H. Kwon[1].

 ----

 ### Definition 1